 If the primer is too short, annealing temperature becomes lower and it reduces amplification capacity.

 Long primers are also not recommended because the annealing temperature of the long primer is too high, it leads to non-specific binding.
-However long primer is highly specific in long-range PCR.
+However, a long primer is highly specific in long-range PCR.

 GC content in primer